 Anita grew up in the city of Wilmington where she attended a private High School.
 She has the hobby of crafting and doing artsy things.
 She loves her two daughters and two sons, and they are her joy.
 She has been with LAMI since 2004.
 Her favorite color is red, favorite food is Italian, and dislikes rock music.

-Alice is the Director of Sales and Marketing for the Los Angeles Maritime Institute at the LA Waterfront in San Pedro.
-She has a great job of selling sails on twin brigantine tall ships that sail practically every day out of the Port of LA.
-She came to be involved with the Maritime Institute through her work in San Pedro and Wilmington with the Harbor Community Benefit Foundation and other local non-profits after a long career with Hughes-GM-Boeing in market research and new business development.
+Alice is the Director of Development, Sales & Marketing for the Los Angeles Maritime Institute at the LA Waterfront in San Pedro.
+Besides her relentless pursuit of grant opportunities, she has a great job of selling sails on twin brigantine tall ships that sail practically every day out of the Port of LA.
+She came to be involved with the Maritime Institute through her grant writing work in San Pedro and Wilmington with the Harbor Community Benefit Foundation and other local non-profits after a long career with Hughes-GM-Boeing in market research and new business development.

 Noah Kalb (Director of Education)

 As the Director of Education, Noah Kalb is responsible for designing and implementing curriculum on LAMI programs, and for training and overseeing staff be successful and engaging educators.
 He has a Master of Arts in Education and a decade of experience teaching in a variety of formal and informal settings, including on tall ships and in California public high schools, making him effective at bridging field trip programming to the needs of classroom teachers.
 He is a history buff and a science fiction nerd and actually looks forward to thunderstorms.
 He has worked as a broadcaster in Korea and taken long road trips in the Rocky Mountains and Ireland.

 Captain Benjamin Saint (Captain of Exy Johnson)